Early stage innovation company

-Australia operates under a self-assessment tax system whereby the onus is placed on taxpayers not the Tax authorities (in Australia, known as The Tax Office).
+Australia operates under a self-assessment tax system whereby the onus is placed on taxpayers not the tax authorities.
 An appropriately skilled tax and investment expert in early-stage companies can assist in mitigating the risks of ensuring this targeted investment incentive ends up where the government intends it.
 As is the case with all aspects of Australia's tax laws, taxpayers can apply to the Australian Tax Office for a ruling/determination applicable to their specific circumstances.

 To pass the objective test a company must secure 100 points by meeting criteria, in whole or in part, including; the prior year research and development tax ratio, receipt of an 'Accelerating Commercialization Grant', completion or undertaking an eligible accelerator program, receipt of $50,000 or more in share investment by a 3rd party, registration of an innovation or standard patent or plant breeders right or license thereon, co-development and commercialization of an innovation with a listed higher education provider or registered research and development partner.

 For early-stage companies seeking to obtain an initial assessment of whether they qualify as an ESIC, a free predictor tools are available at ESIC Hub or ESIC Directory.
 The forms will take between 2–10 minutes to complete.

 As a new category of company and investment capital type a range of information and guidance for innovators and investors Tax incentives for early stage investors.

 The tests have been designed with stakeholder feedback in mind, to ensure they reflect industry concepts and remain flexible to new innovation.